LucasMonaldi/lucasmonaldi.github.io/_pages/about.md

 ### CFD & PhD
 I have calibrated a solver capable of accurately predicting explosion-induced loads on structures without the need for complex chemistry modeling.
 This high-fidelity yet computationally efficient approach drastically reduces costs, enabling the analysis of explosion effects on large-scale structures and vast domains where traditional chemical-reactive simulations would be prohibitive.

 My workflow is centered on **OpenFOAM**, with specific expertise in the **rhoCentralFoam** solver.
-Working in CFD for explosions requires a multidisciplinary skill set: from advanced fluid mechanics (gas dynamics) and numerical methods to the physics of explosions—including shock waves, blast waves, and wave reflection.
+Working in CFD for explosions requires a multidisciplinary skill set: from advanced fluid mechanics (gas dynamics) and numerical methods to the physics of explosions, including shock waves, blast waves, and wave reflection.

 ### Independent Consulting & Industry Experience
 Throughout my career, I have also collaborated on independent structural calculation projects for the Aerospace and Nuclear industries in Argentina, working alongside specialized colleagues from the National University of Córdoba.
 Utilizing **Ansys Mechanical**, I provide technical support for critical components where safety and structural integrity are paramount.